Amoreg/DeVops---Repos/PROJECT 09/lvm.md

 ![LVM](<IMAGES/AQ.png>)

-#####    Update /etc/fstab in this format using your own UUID and rememeber to remove the leading and ending quotes.
+#####    Update /etc/fstab in this format using your own UUID and remember to remove the leading and ending quotes.

 ![LVM](<IMAGES/22.png>)